QuentinGab/wordpress-orm/README.md

 # Wordpress ORM

 Wordpress ORM provide an easy way to interact with WordPress database, query, insert and update posts.
 The syntax is heavily inspired by Eloquent ORM and Laravel.
-The package provide two kind of models: `Model` to interact with custom table in WordPress and `wordpress-orm` to interact with WP_Query in a more natural way ( and it also works well with ACF).
+The package provide two kind of models: `Model` to interact with custom table in WordPress and `Wodel` to interact with WP_Query in a more natural way ( and it also works well with ACF).

-This package only use WP buildin function like `WP_Query`, `wp_insert_post` and `wpdb`.
+This package only use WP builtin function like `WP_Query`, `wp_insert_post` and `wpdb`.

 [![Latest Version on Packagist][ico-version]](https://packagist.org/packages/quentingab/wordpress-orm) [![Software License][ico-license]](LICENSE.md)